saucelabs/sauce-docs/docs/mobile-apps/features/fast-booted-simulators.md

 A common cause could be that you have provided a capability `“appium:language”` or `“appium:locale”` to change the language of the app or Simulator.

 The Fast Booted Simulators use default English settings.
-Every change you make to it by providing different capabilities will trigger Appium to restart the simulator.
+Every change you make to it by providing different capabilities will trigger Appium to restart the Simulator.